jaredj/vlcd/README.md

 # Very-Low-Calorie Diet Progress Lab

 A single-page application for planning and tracking a very-low-calorie diet (VLCD), including metabolic modelling that forecasts both fasted and refed scale weights.
-Profiles are stored locally so the experience resumes where you left off.
+Profiles now sync to Firestore using a user-provided name, with the most recent name cached locally so the experience resumes where you left off.

 ## Key capabilities